mainwp/mainwp-child/readme.txt

 * Fixed some issues with Code Snippets extension

 = 0.28.2 =
-* Fixed update conflict with child plugin installed on dashboard
+* Fixed update conflict with child plugin installed on Dashboard
 * Fixed some warnings with debug enabled

 = 0.28.1 =